Q&A Tips For Interior Renovation Projects To Run Smoothly

 A: It’s all relative, every job is unique.
 A regular two bedroom apartment will take approx 2-5 days, but larger houses may take about 2-3 weeks and some projects take even years to be completed.

 A. In the recent years as less people like to deal with paint dust and fumes to do what we do, there is high demand for what we do and because of that we spend a lot of time visiting job sites, providing free estimates (can’t charge for estimates, no one does and we wont stand a chance to show our work) indirectly increasing our expenses and our prices which is to pass on to the next potential client in an attempt to meet our quarterly or yearly income expectations.
 Average potential clients that find it unbelievable that contractors are so expensive and often unaffordable, keep shopping around in search of the affordable contractor and usually end up hiring the contractor that is hiring undocumented daily workers for cash witch makes it impossible to maintain a painting company in good standing and indirectly forcing all contractors to do the same.
-We try to provide affordable pricing for the best interior painting service, not to outbid every contractor’s price in the five boroughs.
+We try to provide competitive pricing for the best interior painting service, and attempt to match or beat any reasonable written proposal.

 A: We only use the best premium paint for the Job, the paints we use are paints we have been using for many years and they have been proven over time to be more than suitable for the task.
 We will use a product that is suitable to the project, durable that meets the client’s quality expectations.
 For our own safety and that of the clients we try to use the most Eco friendly and lowest VOC paints we can find.